Serj1987/check_python_kivy_app/README.md

 # check_python_kivy_app
-application with python kivy for mobile checking
+application with python kivy for mobile checking moving parts and details